cestef/webscraper-exporter/README.md

 You can start the exporter by simply executing:

 ```
-wsce
+wsce start
 ```

-By default, if no port is provided, the exporter will listen on port `3000`
+You can then access the metrics at http://localhost:3000

 If you want more detailled logs, you can pass the `-v` argument.